Ministry of Interior (Ghana)

 The Ministry of the Interior is a ministry of the government of Ghana.

 About the Ministry

 The Ministry is headed by the Minister of Interior, who is appointed by the President of Ghana and is approved by the Ghana Parliament after a vetting process.
-The current Minister of Interior is Henry Quartey since 14 February 2024.
+The current Minister of Interior is Hon.Mubarak Mohammed Muntaka.
+He is a Renowned Politician who is the Member of Parliament for Asawase constituency in Ashanti region.
+Hon.
+Muntaka was instated on 30 January 2025.

+The mandate of the Ministry of the Interior and its Agencies is guided by the 1992 Constitution of Ghana.
+It is further guided by the Civil Service Act 1993 (PNDCL327) and other relevant enactment.

 Objectives of the Ministry

 In order to ensure the proper functioning of the Ministry, it has it functions being divided into seven major objectives.
 These are aimed at achieving the wholist purpose of the Ministries aim of maintaining internal peace: